These tender and flavorful homemade Italian style meatballs cooked in an Instant Pot are perfect for a tasty weeknight dinner!

 - After searing all of the meatballs, turn off the Instant Pot.
 Add the marinara sauce.
 Add all of the meatballs back to the pot and give them a stir.
 Lock the lid and set to manual high pressure for 7 minutes.

 - After the cycle competes allow a natural pressure release for 5 minutes, then vent any remaining steam and remove the lid.

 How to serve meatballs

-These meatballs are perfect with a big bowl of spaghetti or, my favorite, meatball subs.
+These Instant Pot meatballs are perfect with a big bowl of spaghetti or topped with cheese in a crusty sub roll.
 You can also serve them on their own with topped with fresh grated cheese and a side salad or vegetable.

 Recipe Tips and FAQs

 This recipe works great on the stove top too!
 Heat a large skillet over medium high heat and add 1 tablespoon of olive oil.